Doris Houck: Biography

 Houck also performed in night clubs.

 In 1955, Houck signed an exclusive seven-year songwriting contract with Arthur Valanda, manager of T-C Publishing Corporation.

 Personal life

 Houck was married to San Antonio, Texas oil man Edward G. Nealis; they divorced in May 1948.
 On January 6, 1950, Houck married Los Angeles police officer and Hollywood fixer Fred Otash, in Beverly Hills.
 They were divorced twice: the first order was vacated following a November 1950 reconciliation, and their second and final divorce was granted on June 19, 1952.

 Death

-Houck died "from acute barbituate intoxication" on December 14, 1965, aged 44.
+Houck died "from acute barbituate [sic] intoxication" on December 14, 1965, aged 44.
 She was cremated, and her remains are in Westwood Memorial Park in Los Angeles.